Video Crash Courses

 When you solve a system of equations graphically, you find an image of the solution by drawing the equations in a coordinate system and figuring out where they intersect.
 It can be useful to imagine systems of equations as graphs coming together.
 Then you always have a clear idea of what is going on.

-It’s important to notice that the answer is made up of both the x value and y value together.
+It’s important to notice that the answer is made up of both the value and value together.
 For that reason, it’s smart to think about the solution as the coordinates at the intersection of the two graphs.